Westwood, Kansas: History

 The Westwood Neighborhood Association was formed in 1987 for the purpose of hosting community events.
 Its first president was Tom Shanks, a sixteen-year-old resident.
-Its first event was Oktoberfest held in the park located at 50th and Rainbow.
+The association's first event was Oktoberfest, held in the park located at 50th and Rainbow.
 It is an event that still takes place in the community annually.

-Westwood maintains its own police department which serves the general public living and passing through Westwood.
+Westwood maintains its own police department, which serves the public.